 Practice Profile

-Michael is building a strong practice across all of Chambers’ practice areas and acts for a wide range of clients, including central and local government, developers and landowners, and local residents.
-Michael regularly appears in court, inquiries and hearings in his own right and as junior counsel.
-Michael is developing a particularly strong High Court practice, having acted successfully for both claimants and defendants in multiple judicial review claims.
+Michael is ranked as a rising star in planning law and has a strong practice across all of Chambers’ practice areas, with a particular focus on planning, environmental, highways, and licensing law.
+Michael acts for a wide range of clients, including central and local government, developers and landowners, and local residents.
+Michael has extensive advocacy experience and has acted successfully for clients at all levels from the High Court to the Supreme Court.
+He has also acted successfully for both claimants and defendants in multiple judicial review claims.

 Michael recent experience appearing at planning appeals includes: